isomerpages/bca-strata/_resources/FAQs/Applications under Part VI of the Building Maintenance and Strata Management Act.md

 **Q18: Can I see the judgments of past cases decided by the STB?**

-The Grounds of Decision or Judgments of past decided cases can be viewed under [Resources](https://www.stratatb.gov.sg/resources.html "Resources").
+The Grounds of Decision or Judgments of past decided cases can be viewed under [Judgments](/all/judgments/).